Line 4 Sheppard: Residential development

-From its opening in 2002 to 2014, the Sheppard line spurred over $1billion of construction of new housing, including several high-rise condominium towers, along its route as transit-oriented developments.
+From its opening in 2002 to 2014, the Sheppard line spurred over CA$1 billion in new housing construction, including several high-rise condominium towers along its route as transit-oriented developments.
 Since 2000, condominium towers have been built around all five stations on the line, with most of the new developments being centred around Bayview and Bessarion stations.
-The Daniels Corporation built a six-tower development, called NY Towers, north of Highway 401 between Bayview and Bessarion stations; Arc Condominiums on the northeast corner of Bayview Avenue and Sheppard Avenue; and terraced condos just east of their NY Towers.
+The Daniels Corporation built a six-tower condominium development, called NY Towers, north of Highway 401 between Bayview and Bessarion stations; Arc Condominiums on the northeast corner of Bayview Avenue and Sheppard Avenue; and terraced condos just east of their NY Towers.
 Shane Baghai built a multi-tower development in the area.

-In 2007, Leslie and Bessarion stations were the least-used stations in the system; in 2015, four of twenty planned buildings of Concord Adex Investments' new condominium complex, Concord Park Place, located between these two stations, had been completed.
-The complex is being developed on the site of a former Canadian Tire warehouse/distribution centre, though Canadian Tire retains a retail location there.
-There is also development around Swedish furniture chain IKEA in the immediate area.
+In 2007, Leslie and Bessarion stations were the least-used stations in the system.
+By 2015, four of twenty planned buildings of Concord Adex Investments' condominium complex, Concord Park Place, located between these two stations, had been completed.
+The complex is developed on the site of a former Canadian Tire warehouse and distribution centre, though Canadian Tire retains a retail location there.
+In July 2023, the Ethennonnhawahstihnen' Community Recreation Centre was opened to the general public adjacent to Bessarion station.
+At the same time, the Toronto Public Library officially opened the Ethennonnhawahstihnen' Branch.
+Situated directly behind the southern entrance to Bessarion station, the new library replaced the smaller Bayview Branch, which was previously located inside the Bayview Village Shopping Centre near Bayview station.
+There is also development around furniture chain IKEA and McDonald's in the immediate area.

 Ridership

 From late 2002 to 2011, ridership on the Sheppard subway rose from about 10.7 million riders annually to a peak of 15.9 million.
 The following table shows the typical number of customer trips made on the Sheppard subway on an average weekday.

-Note: 2017 figures, as well as figures for 2019 and later, are unavailable.
+Note: 2017 figures, as well as figures between 2019 and 2021, are unavailable.